High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Specialist Metal Adhesives and Primers

-Primers can increase bond strength on difficult low surface energy metals by creating a 15 micron chemical bridge.
+Primers can increase bond strength on difficult, low-surface-energy metals by creating a 15-micron chemical bridge.

 This enhancement is vital for components exposed to salt spray or outdoor weathering in marine environments.